 - Garnish with stems of fresh herbs, for example, stems of rosemary.

 Ensure you make up your platter on a board or tray that you don’t mind your guests using a knife or utensils on.
 It could be a large wooden cutting board or a marble platter like the one I used.
 Don’t forget to provide appropriate knives for your cheeses and pâté.
-Bread and butter size plates and salad forks are all your guest will probably need, along with plenty of napkins.
+Bread-plates and salad forks are all your guest will probably need, along with plenty of napkins.

 Have a super fun travel trivia night.
 I hope this delights and entertains you and your friends/family during this extended period at home.